 Rental companies might require you to be 21 or 25 to rent the vehicle.

 How Much Is Insurance on a Slingshot?

-A full-coverage policy for a Polaris Slingshot costs around $350 to $1,200 per year.
+A full-coverage policy for a Polaris Slingshot costs around $350 to $1,200 annually.
 The factors in the quote include your age, credit score, driving history, and the purchased SS version.